KidsPeace: Concerns over care of clients

 In 1993, Dean Sine, a counselor in the Orefield, Pennsylvania, facility, restrained a 12-year-old boy by sitting on his buttocks and then lower back.
 The boy reported that he couldn't breathe, but the restraint was continued until after he was unresponsive, when it was discovered that he had stopped breathing.
 Resuscitation attempts failed, and the counselor was subsequently charged and acquitted of homicide in criminal court in 1995.

-On February 21, 2002, a resident of Kidspeace's Orfield, PA campus took her own life.
+On February 21, 2002, a resident of Kidspeace's Orefield, PA campus took her own life.
 Chloe Cohen of Betsy Ross House hung herself while being placed on "suicide watch" to ensure her safety.

 In 2007, admissions to KidsPeace were halted by state officials due to seven children sustaining broken bones while being restrained by KidsPeace staff.
 Admissions resumed in December 2007 after KidsPeace implemented new policies on use of restraints and restricting admission of violent and aggressive clients into the program.

 In April 2008, two 16-year-old girls accessed a counselor's supply of methadone pills in her car.
 The girls took a total of 28 pills, resulting in one fatally overdosing and another being partially paralyzed.
 They were being given a ride home from a group home for children with drug problems.